Rudrabha/Lip2Wav/README.md

 ----------
 Recent Updates
 ----------
-- Dataset and Pre-trained models for "Chemistry lectures", "Chess commentary", "Deep-learning lectures", "Hardware-security lectures" speakers released!
+- Dataset and Pre-trained models for all speakers are released!
 - Pre-trained model for multi-speaker word-level Lip2Wav model trained on the LRW dataset is released! ([multispeaker](https://github.com/Rudrabha/Lip2Wav/tree/multispeaker) branch)
-- Dataset and Pre-trained models for one more speaker will be released soon!
-Stay tuned!

 ----------
 Highlights